 D. Recommend a diuretic and oxygen therapy

-32. A patient is the emergency room is suspected to have a pulmonary embolism.
+32. A patient in the emergency room is suspected of having a pulmonary embolism.
 In order to confirm this suspicion, which of the following laboratory tests would you recommend?

 B. Troponin I

 33. While assessing a 54-year-old male patient, you note that he has diminished breath sounds in the right lower lobe with a trachea that has shifted to the right.
 What is most likely the cause of these findings?

 34. In which of the following conditions would postural drainage be most helpful?

 35. Which of the following procedures would be most beneficial in preventing atelectasis in a 59-year-old female patient that is less than 24 hours post-surgery?

 C. Inspiratory resistance exercises three times daily

 D. Incentive spirometry maneuver 10 times per hour